VQComms/ScriptCs.Http/README.md

 # ScriptCs.Http [![NuGet](http://img.shields.io/nuget/v/ScriptCs.Http.svg?style=flat)](https://www.nuget.org/packages/ScriptCs.Http/)

-This is a ScriptCs library that allows you to make REST style Http requests whilst also providing the ability to use strongly typed objects.
+This is a cross platform ScriptCs library that allows you to make REST style Http requests whilst also providing the ability to use strongly typed objects.

 ## Usage